datarightsngo/datarights.ngo/content/cases/dataretention.md

 ---
+MetaParent: Case
 TitleMeta: Data Retention and Intelligence Law Cases
-MetaParent: Case
-Title: France’s data retention provisions and the 2015 Intelligence Law
+Title: France’s Intelligence Law reform and data retention provisions
+Cover: "In October 2020 the Court of Justice of the European Union (CJEU) has brought together our pending proceedings: the general challenge of bulk data retention and real-time data analysis measures in France, and our challenge of the entire Intelligence Law reform of 2015."
 Introduction: This legal challenge aims to uphold the case law of the Court of Justice of the EU on bulk data retention and real-time analysis in France.
 drngoClass: case